I am delighted to send a very warm season’s greetings to all staff, students, alumni, partners and collaborators as we come to the end of 2019.

 We continue to be recognised as one of the leading global institutions in oral and craniofacial research and education.
 We were ranked 1st in the UK and 2nd in the world for dentistry in the QS World University rankings, and 4th in the world in the Shanghai Rankings.

-Looking forward to next year, 2020 will see us launch a new education programme in dental hygiene therapy together with the new BDS curriculum.
+Looking forward to next year, 2020 will see us launch a new education programme in dental therapy and hygiene, together with the new BDS curriculum.
 Preparations for the REF 2021 will intensify as we ready ourselves to demonstrate the high quality of research at the faculty.
 Next year is already shaping up to be a memorable and productive one.

 But before we head into 2020, I’d like to thank everyone at the faculty once again for the work they do every day in maintaining our position as one of the world’s leading institutions for oral, dental and craniofacial education and research.